sharjilm/Image-Repository/README.md

         <li>Manual start</li>
     </ul>
 <li>AWS S3 and Google Vision API</li>
+<li>Next Steps</li>
 </ol>

 <h2>1) Introduction</h2>

 <p>This image repository application is built using Django and Python.
 Users can upload images, download, archive, and search for images that have been uploaded into the repo.
 Using object detection (cvlib by default and Google Vision API if the credentials are provided), the image will also have suggested tags attached to it that users can use to find the uploaded images.
 The image repo storage uses the AWS S3 Bucket to storage all the uploaded images for both the local version and the production (<a href="https://imagerepoweb.herokuapp.com/">imagerepoweb.herokuapp.com</a>) version.
+This image repository has been tested using Python's unittest unit testing framework on the objects used in this application.
+For more details, please navigate to the Image-Repository/image_repo/repo/tests.py file to view the test cases.
 This application also utilizes Google Vision API and TensorFlow to use object detection and uses trained machine learning models to classify objects.
 Notes about adding Google Vision API and S3 bucket credentials, if using the code in the repo, are in the last section (section 4) of the README.</p>

 <h2>2) Quick instructions on using the application</h2>